sparkflows/sparkflows-docs/docs/installation-upgrading/database/h2-db.rst

 H2 Database
 ===========

 Fire can be setup up to easily run with H2 database.
 Fire runs H2 in embedded mode.
+The H2 database is used for storing the metadata of the DataSets, Workflows, Dashboards, Users, Groups, Roles etc.

 More details of the H2 database can be found here : http://www.h2database.com/html/main.html